What Providers Need to Know

 - Services for preventive, wellness, and chronic disease management

-Health plan premiums will change for patients who have coverage through a small business (up to 50 employees) or on their own through an individual plan.
-Starting in 2014, their premiums will be based on their age and may be adjusted based on their tobacco use.
+Health plan premiums have changed for patients who have coverage through a small business (up to 100 employees) or on their own through an individual plan.
+Premiums for these plans are based on their age and may be adjusted based on their tobacco use.
 For example, health plans for older patients and patients who smoke may cost more than younger patients and patients who don’t smoke.

-Also, the federal government will pay for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
-This will increase health plan premiums.
+Also, the federal government pays for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
+This increases health plan premiums.

 When to buy health insurance